coreagile/prevayler-clj/README.md

 After a new consistent journal is written, journal.backup is renamed with a timestamp appendix.
 You can keep these old versions elsewhere if you like.
 Prevayler no longer uses them.

 ## Transient Mode for Tests
-The transient-prevayler! function returns a transient prevayler the you can use for fast testing.
+The `transient-prevayler!` function returns a transient prevayler the you can use for fast testing.

+## Encryption At Rest
+If you give the `prevayler!` function an encryption and decryption cipher (`javax.crypto.Cipher`, both already initialized), then the journal files will be encrypted and decrypted with the given ciphers.

 ---